 Visitors to downtown Philadelphia should take notice of the new Sister Cities Park and cafe.
 Not only is it the perfect spot for a locally-sourced lunch in between touring the downtown museums, it's also a great spot for kids to play.
 The renovated park was designed by DIGSAU and managed by the City Center District, whose goal for the park was to create a space for visitors, children, residents and business people to use.
 Topped with a dramatic cantilevered green roof, the energy-efficient building makes use of daylighting, local and eco-friendly materials.
 Meanwhile the surrounding garden takes inspiration from the natural environment in Philadelphia.
 Our recent trip there has us dreaming of leisurely afternoon lunches in a beautiful park.

-Inside, visitors can find out information about the area, local museums, directions and help with transit.
-The cafe is run by Milk & Honey, a local restaurant, which offers up local food for breakfast, lunch and afternoon coffee.
-The menu, which is both healthy and incredibly tasty, has something for everyone and can accommodate even those with allergies.
 Right next to the cafe is the Children's Discovery Garden, which is conceived as a mountain, with a nature trail and a boat pond.
 A meandering trail leads up the hill to a fountain spring, which drains flows down a stone river bed into the wading pond.
-Kids can play in the water, sail boats and cool off, while parents can watch from the charming shaded patio.

 Completed in the summer of 2012, the $5.2 million renovation of the barren park has brought new life into Logan Square and is serving as new meeting spot for locals gathering for coffee or discussing business.
 The green design strategies and water wise landscaping are also serving as an prime example for new construction in the City Center area.